 An alternative to capturing packets wirelessly is to physically connect to the base station or wired infrastructure of cognitive radio networks.
-However, forensics systems may not have the access to such infrastructure.
-In addition, in that approach, information like channel quality and signal strength are lost, which can be used to infer users' location and mobility pattern.
+However, in some wireless communication systems, such infrastructure may not exist; even if it exists, forensics systems may not have the access.
+In addition, information like channel quality and signal strength, which can be used to infer users' location and mobility pattern, will be lost if data are only captured in the wired side.
 Wireless forensics is different from wired forensics in both methods and applicable scenarios.
 In this paper, we focus on wireless data capture in cognitive radio networks.